farspeak/farspeak-cli/README.md

 - `--filename <path>`: Path to the file to be sent to Farspeak.
 - `--template <path>`: Path to the YAML file containing the instructions and template.
 - `--query <query>`: Query to inquire the entity.
+- `--directory <query>`: Path to the directory to be sent to Farspeak.

 ### Example Command - Talk to Data in Terminal